NeilAlishev/BiologicalData/README.md

 We used the HMM to retrieve the proteins from the SwissProt human database

 #### Architecture dataset
+We retrieved Pfam domains of all human proteins in SwissProt from Uniprot, we then filtered the proteins matching the ones in our original dataset and created, for each possible domains combination, a new dataset containing the proteins made up by that combination.

+The code is in  `Architecture_datasets.ipynb`

 #### PDB network

 Starting from the original dataset we retrieved the PDB entries for each protein, we did the same thing for all the proteins present in the SwissProt database.
-Not all the human proteins in uniprot, because its rare to find a protein which has a PDB entry and it's not in SwissProt.
+Not all the human proteins in Uniprot, because its rare to find a protein which has a PDB entry and it's not in SwissProt.

 We then added all the proteins not present in the original database which are found as other chains in the same PDB.